Härnösand: History

 On 10 December 1885, Härnösand became the first town in Sweden with electric street lighting, following the Gådeå power station being taken into use.

+World War II

+During World War II, owing to its strategic position as a port, the town was used to help the Nazis transport soldiers and weapons.

 Education

 Härnösand is the seat of The National Agency for Special Needs Education and Schools (Specialpedagogiska skolmyndigheten).

 The Swedish International Development Cooperation Agency (Sida) operates its training programme Sida Partnership Forum in Härnösand.

 Industry

 One of the biggest employers in Härnösand is the cable-TV and Cable internet service provider Com Hem.

 Sports

 The women's team of the bandy club Härnösands AIK plays in the highest division and the men's team has done.

 Their handballteam plays in division 2 and is called Brännans IF.

 The football club IF Älgarna plays in Division 2 Norrland.

-Curling has also been a successful sport in the city, Team Anette Norberg is from here.
-Anette has taken several medals in the sport, including Olympic gold.
-It is perhaps therefore not surprising that Sweden's only curling high school is located here.
-The high school started at 1989 and has since contributed several talented curlers to the world.
+Curling is also played in the city and Team Anette Norberg is based there.
+Anette Norberg won several medals in sport, including an Olympic gold medal.
+Sweden's only curling high school is located in the city.
+Established in 1989, the school has trained a number of curlers who later competed at national and international levels.

 Härnösand also has an ice hockey team AIK Hockey Härnösand that plays in division 1 in region norr.